fcancelinha/nordern.nvim/README.md

 **Northern.nvim** | because like any good viking that loves gold, this colorscheme uses aurora yellow to highlight some of the more important tokens.

+**WARNING**: this plugin is still very much a WIP, bufferline support exists but I'm figuring out the best way to implement it, some noice windows lack button background and I'm working on it

 ## Screenshots

 ## Plugin Support